syncfusion-content/flutter-docs/Flutter/linear-gauge/how-to.md

 ### Steps for creating the custom widget:

 Before proceeding with the steps, please visit [FlutterFlow](https://app.flutterflow.io/) and sign up or sign in.
 Once you are logged in, go to the start page of FlutterFlow and find the **+ Create New** button.
 Click on it to open a popup for creating a new project.
 Start by giving your project a name and then select **Create Blank** below the project name.
 Next, you can decide whether to **Skip** or **Enable Web** in the project page setup and click on **Next**.
 This will take you to the project's homepage.
-Follow the steps below to create a custom widget efficiently.
+Follow the steps below to create a custom widget effectively.

 ## Step 1: Creating the custom widget